IMPEACH

 The case for impeachment

-Congress must open an immediate impeachment investigation based on these grounds.
+Click here to read more about why Congress must initiate an impeachment investigation on these grounds.

 Congress must prepare to expand its scope of impeachment.